Boom Truck Training & Certification

 Not necessarily.
 CSA requires mobile crane operators to receive mobile crane training for each type of mobile crane.
 On this term, “type,” there is much confusion.
 Generally speaking, by “type” CSA means stiff boom truck vs. articulated boom truck vs. RT Crane vs. Lattice boom crane, etc. For example, say you have always operated a knuckle boom truck to lift drywall but have suddenly been asked to operate a boom truck to hoist steel beams into place.
 In this case, you would need additional mobile crane training specific to stiff boom truck cranes.

 If you have received boom truck training on a construction site and have always operated a Terex boom truck, but then are asked to operate a Manitex boom truck, you should be just fine to operate under the same training certification received previously.
 Keep in mind though, controls can differ greatly from brand to brand, so in some cases you may need additional instruction or a quick refresher training to make sure you are clear on what each boom truck control does.

 I’ve operated boom trucks for 30 years.
 Do I need to take a class, a written exam, and a practical exam still?
 Can I just take a written test?

 Can you explain boom truck certification?
-Who can train, evaluate, and certify operators?
+Who can conduct boom truck operator training, evaluate, and certify operators?

 This, above all, causes a lot of confusion.
-Bottom line, OHS states that employers are responsible to train their employees.
+Bottom line, CSA states that employers are responsible to train their employees.
 Generally speaking, there are three ways they can do this: